 A flexible cannula differs from a needle in that the end is blunt and the hole through which the filler is injected is on the side of the tip, rather than right at the end.
 Since the cannula is blunt, it more or less pushes the tissue aside as it is advanced rather than puncturing or cutting the tissue as a needle would do.
 Otherwise it works just like a needle and everyone agrees it’s safer too.

 But guess what: it is also a much more comfortable way to have the injections.
 So, in our quest to do this better, we ended up doing this with less pain, and less bruising.
 Not bad.
 And it’s something that our patients are noticing and commenting on.

-So next time you are in for your fillers, Jill will probably be using her flexible blunt cannulas rather than a needle and you will find that your experience with these wonderful little fillers just got a lot better!
+So next time you are in for your fillers, our nurse injector will probably be using her flexible blunt cannulas rather than a needle and you will find that your experience with these wonderful little fillers just got a lot better!